How to Stuff a Wild Bikini: Production

+Len Lesser was cast as North Dakota Pete.
+He recalled, "I just threw caution to the wind with the role.
+I went crazy — kind of like I was acting in high school.
+It wasn’t serious stuff and Bill [Asher] insisted we have fun with it.
+Mickey Rooney and the great Buster Keaton were also in the movie, which was an added bonus.
+All of us had a blast, sitting on the beach, watching pretty girls in bikinis — singing and dancing.
+And we got paid very well."

 Elizabeth Montgomery, who at the time was married to the film's director, William Asher, made a cameo appearance in the closing scenes as the witch doctor's daughter, a woman with her own magical powers.
 Montgomery was instantly recognizable during this period as the star of the hit TV sitcom Bewitched, also directed by Asher, so this small film role was a parody of her TV role.

 The opening credits were done using clay animation done by Art Clokey, the creator of Gumby.

 Reception

 Variety called it a "lightweight affair lacking the breeziness and substance of earlier entries."

 The critic from the Los Angeles Times called the movie a "breezy number".
 The New York Times said it was "the answer to a moron's prayer."
+Filmink argued the movie " has become legendary in its way, mostly due to its title, some hilariously obvious KFC product placement, and the fact that Annette Funicello is so clearly pregnant."

+In December 1965, Sam Arkoff said, "the bikini beach style has had it.
+We've had some real bombs lately."

 Soundtrack

 How To Stuff A Wild Bikini, the soundtrack for the film, was released in 1965.
 Most of the songs are performed by various cast members, with two numbers by The Kingsmen.
 The album was released in both mono (WDM 671) and stereo (WDS 671) versions, with the latter being very scarce.
 The stereo release was reissued on CD by Real Gone Music in July 2014.